thorntail/thorntail-examples/jpa-servlet-shrinkwrap/README.md

 You can run it many ways:

-* mvn package && java -jar ./target/wildfly-swarm-example-jaxrs-servlet-1.0.0.Beta1-SNAPSHOT-swarm.jar
+* mvn package && java -jar ./target/wildfly-swarm-example-jpa-servlet-shrinkwrap-swarm.jar
 * mvn wildfly-swarm:run
-* In your IDE run the `org.wildfly.swarm.examples.jpa.Main` class
+* From your IDE, run class `org.wildfly.swarm.examples.jpa.Main`

 ## Use